cedar-policy/rfcs/text/0061-functions.md

 A policy can no longer be read by itself, it has to be read in the context of all function definitions it uses.
 Policies that use a large number of functions may be hard to read.

 ## Alternatives

+### Naming: Are these macros or are these functions?
+The feature described in this RFC could be interpreted as either Macros or as Call-By-Name pure functions.
+They are equivalent in this context.
+This raises the question of what we should call them.
+The RFC opts for Macros, and this sections details the pros and cons of each.

+Pros of calling them "Functions":

+* Developers are probably more familiar with the concepts of functions than of macros.
+Many modern languages lack a macro facility (Javascript, Java, Python, Ruby), and the feature looks like normal function calls.
+* Macros mean different things in different languages: C/C++/Rust macros allow you to edit the token stream, whereas this RFC's feature can only operate on fully parsed ASTs, and can only produce fully parsed ASTs.
+In addition, we provide no way to pattern match/pull features out of the argument asts.
+* Macros may have a poor reputation as producing impossible to read code/error messages.
+Most languages with macros have the guidance to avoid them if possible.

+Pros of calling them "Macros":
+* While some mainstream languages lake a macro facility, all mainstream languages lack Call-By-Name functions.
+Most readers are used to CBV languages.
+So they inherently assume (having not actually read the docs) that for functions when you write f(1+2,principal.id like "foo") then you will evaluate 1+2 and then principal.id like "foo", and then call the function with the results.
+They will not imagine that inlining will happen, and that short-circuiting and whatnot can change the results.
+By calling them macros, we help point out this distinction.
+* Regardless of the particular macro implementation (C/Rust/Whatever), users who are familiar with macros will understand that macros do not evaluate their arguments.
+For macros they know that when you write f(1+2,principal.id like "foo") you are substituting full expressions 1+2 and principal.id like "foo" into the body, you are not evaluating the them first.

 ### Type annotations
 We could require/allow Cedar functions to have type annotations, taking type definitions from either the schema or allowing them to be inline.